abilandz/PH8124/Lecture_7/Lecture_7.md

 ```
 The message ``` Quit (core dumped)``` indicates that there is a file called 'core' which contains the image of the process to which you sent a signal.
 The name 'core' is a very old-fashioned name for computer's memory, and 'core dumps' are generated when the process receives certain signals (such as ```QUIT```, ```SEGV```, etc.), which the **Linux** kernel sends to the process when it accesses memory outside its address space.

-Although it sounds trivial, it makes actually a big difference with which signal we kill the job.
+Although it sounds trivial, it actually makes a big difference with which signal we kill the job.
 Recommended ordering of signals used to terminate the job is the following:

 1. **kill** : the default signal is ```TERM``` (similar to ```INT```).
 If we kill the process this way, we still give a chance to the process to clean up (for instance, to delete all temporary files it was using while running) before terminating.
 May or may not terminate the running job.
-2. **kill -QUIT** : this dumps the process' memory image in the file named 'core', which can be used for debugging.
+2. **kill -QUIT** : this dumps the process memory image in the file named 'core', which can be used for debugging.
 May or may not terminate the running job.
 3. **kill -KILL** : 'last-ditch', we use this as the very last resort.
 If we send this signal to the process, the process is killed by the operating system now and unconditionally.
-The process cannot clean up.
-The signal ```KILL``` always succeeds and terminates the running process, whatever are the consequences.
+The process cannot clean up its own work area.
+The signal ```KILL``` always succeeds and terminates the running process, whatever the consequences are.
 If even this signal has failed, that means that the operating system has failed.

 We remark that sending signals to the running job is not only about terminating its execution.
-For instance, we can resume programmatically the suspended job by sending it the signal ```CONT``` (number 18).
+For instance, we can resume programmatically the suspended job by sending it the signal ```CONT``` (number ```18```).
 That is illustrated with the following sequence:

 ```bash
 $ sleep 44m &